-Ants," a sonnet, was published in the July Literary Press anthology, Celebrations (an essay I wrote about the writing of "Ants" is in another wonderful anthology, Poem, Revised, from Marion Street Press).
+"Ants," a sonnet, was published in the July Literary Press anthology, Celebrations (an essay I wrote about the writing of "Ants" is in another wonderful anthology, Poem, Revised, from Marion Street Press).
 "No Dim Sum" and "The Dining Room" have appeared in G.R.I.T.S : Girls Raised In The South--An Anthology on Southern Queer Womyns’ Voices and their Allies, where I'm one of only three men ("allies") to have made the cut.
 "Deconstructing the Nest" not only appeared in the 2014 di-verse-city anthology of the Austin International Poetry Festival, but won an Honorable Mention; "Reading Skippyjon Jones to My Niece and Nephew" is in the 2015 di-verse-city.
 "Playing GI Joes," an oldie from my first book, was reprinted in The Doll Collection from Terrapin Books.
 "Day of Silence" and "Advocate" were both just reprinted in a new textbook, How Higher Education Feels: Commentaries on Poems that Illuminate the Experiences of Teaching and Learning.

 Forthcoming: Three poems--"Love," "Wintry Mix," and "Formations"--will appear in The Southern Poetry Anthology, Volume VIII: Texas, alongside poems by the best poets from the state.
 Three haiku--"objects further," "whoop-whoop," and "suspended"--have been selected for the forthcoming Open Spaces chapbook of the Santa Fe Haiku Group.
-"Aftershocks" will appear in Trumped and "Malala Mesostics" will appear in Hers, the first two volumes of a five-volume anthology series coming from Jules' Poetry Playhouse; "Twilight Time" and "You're Not Alone" will appear in volume three, Survival and "Gaia" in volume four, Water, of the "Poets Speak" anthologies (see volumes one and two below).
-And Indolent Books is going to publish a print anthology of all the poems that appeared in “Transition: Poems in the Aftermath,” the poem-a-day online project they did after the election, which will include one of my poems.
-Two haiku have been selected for as-yet untitled anthologies, "thin ice on the pond" for the 2017 HSA anthology, and "open spaces" for the 2017 HNA anthology.
+"Twilight Time" and "You're Not Alone" will appear in volume three, Survival, and "Gaia" in volume four, Water, of the "Poets Speak" anthologies (see volumes one and two below).
+And Indolent Books is going to publish a print anthology of all the poems that appeared in “Transition: Poems in the Aftermath,” the poem-a-day online project they did after the 2016 election, which will include one of my poems.
+Two haiku have been selected for as-yet untitled anthologies, "thin ice on the pond" for the 2017 HSA anthology, and "mountain's outline" for the 2017 HNA anthology.